ojeda-e/old.ojeda-e.github.io/_posts/2021-07-12-Simple_is_better.md

 side effects and keep it focused on one single task.

-- A _code smell_ for functions with more than 3 arguments.
-Although
-doesn’t apply for 100% of the cases, using 3 arguments may be more effective.
-A rule of thumb to keep in mind is,
+- A _code smell_ is a function with more than 3 arguments.
+In many cases, using 3 arguments may be more effective but a good rule of thumb to keep in mind is:

-**If the function has too many parameters, <br> consider to break the function into more modules.**
+**If the function has too many parameters, <br> consider breaking the function into smaller functions.**
 {: .notice}
 {: style="text-align: center;"}

 ```
-function_name(param_1, ..., param_10)    # not very good ❌
+function_name(param_1, ..., param_10)    # too many! ❌

-function_name(param_1, ..., param_5)     # better ⚠️
+function_name(param_1, ..., param_5)     # a lot, but better ⚠️

 function_name(param_1, param_2, param_3) # best ✅
 ```